Google will pay Murdoch-owned News Corp for the right to distribute some of its content

-Stories from the Wall Street Journal, the New York Post, the Sunday Times and other News Corp publications from the UK and Australia will show up in special panels on the Google News app, on the search home screen on mobile phones and on Google News on desktop computers.
+Stories from the Wall Street Journal, the New York Post, the Sunday Times and other News Corp publications from the United Kingdom and Australia will show up in special panels on the Google News app, on the search home screen on mobile phones and on Google News on desktop computers.
 The deal does not include Fox News, Google spokeswoman Maggie Shiels said.
-It covers a limited number of countries, including Australia, the UK, France and Germany.
-The companies are in discussions to expand the program to the U.S., Shiels said.
+It covers a limited number of countries, including Australia, the U.K., France and Germany.
+The companies are in discussions to expand the program to the United States, Shiels said.

 Google has struck similar deals with Reuters and regional news companies in the countries where it’s operational, including another major Australian publisher.
 The companies won’t say how much the deals are worth, but Google has set aside $1 billion for such deals worldwide over the next three years.